ic-768/dotfiles/vimShortcuts.md

 N<C-w>_ = height to n rows
 N<C-w>| = width to n rows

-### Tabs are for different jobs, use windows for relevant things

 :lcd {path} = set working directory for split
 :windo lcd {path} = working dir for whole window